adjust/ios_sdk/doc/migration.md

-## Migrate your Adjust SDK for iOS to v3.0.0 from v2.1.x or 2.2.x
+## Migrate your adjust SDK for iOS to v3.0.0 from v2.1.x or 2.2.x

 We renamed the main class `AdjustIo` to `Adjust`.
-Follow these steps to update all Adjust SDK calls.
+Follow these steps to update all adjust SDK calls.

 1. Right click on the old `AdjustIo` source folder and select `Delete`.
 Confirm `Move to Trash`.